CENTEGIX Blog

 Every school has different safety and security needs.
 Still, when it’s time to choose a school emergency alert system, almost all schools should seek a solution that can achieve the following:

-This is a legal requirement in states with Alyssa’s Law on the books.
+This is a legal requirement in states where Alyssa’s Law is on the books.
 However, for all safety planning situations, direct communication with law enforcement and emergency responders is critical to reducing response times.
-CENTEGIX school alert system

 Include a Wearable Panic Button